-Accuracy Incorporated (the "Company") is pleased to offer continued employment as the Senior Vice President, Human Resources of the Company on the terms and conditions set forth in this agreement, effective as of October 1, 2010 (the "Effective Date").
-This letter amends and restates in its entirety that certain employment letter, dated as of October 22, 2008 between you and the Company (the "Employment Letter").
-You and the Company mutually agree to amend and restate the provisions of the Employment Letter as follows:
+Accuray Incorporated (the "Company") is pleased to offer you continued employment as the Senior Vice President, Human Resources of the Company on the terms and conditions set forth in this employment agreement (the "Agreement"), effective as of January1, 2011 (the "Effective Date").
+This letter amends and restates in its entirety your previous employment agreement, dated as of October 1, 2010 (the "Previous Employment Agreement").
+You and the Company mutually agree to have the following terms govern your continued employment.